 CoQ10 (short for Coenzyme Q10) is an essential element for many daily functions and is required by every single cell in the body.
 As an antioxidant that protects cells from the effects of aging, CoQ10 has been used in medical practices for decades, especially for treating heart problems.

-In fact, CoQ10’s antioxidative capacity is what makes it one of the most popular anti-aging supplements in the world and can be a great addition to an integrative health program.
+In fact, CoQ10’s antioxidative capacity is what makes it one of the most popular anti-aging supplements in the world, and why it may be a great addition to an integrative health program.
 Is CoQ10 right for you?

 What Is CoQ10?

 The name may not sound very natural, but CoQ10 is in fact an essential nutrient that works like an antioxidant in the body.
 In its active form, it’s called ubiquinone or ubiquinol.
 CoQ10 is present in the human body in the highest levels in the heart, liver, kidneys and pancreas.
 It’s stored in the mitochondria of your cells, often called the cells’ “powerhouse,” which is why it’s involved in energy production.

 What is CoQ10 good for?
 It’s synthesized within the body naturally and used for important functions, such as supplying cells with energy, transporting electrons and regulating blood pressure levels.
 As a “coenzyme,” CoQ10 also helps other enzymes to work properly.
 The reason it’s not considered a “vitamin” is because all animals, including humans, can make small amounts of coenzymes on their own, even without the help of food.
 While the human body make some CoQ10, CoQ10 supplements are also available in various forms — including capsules, tablets and by IV — for people who have low levels and can benefit from more.

 How CoQ10 Works:

 - To sustain enough energy to perform bodily functions, inside our cells, tiny organelles called mitochondria take fat and other nutrients and turn them into useable sources of energy.
 This conversion process requires the presence of CoQ10.